-It's super easy to consume more than the recommended amount of folic acid—and that's not a good thing.
-Here's why it's important to keep track of your folic acid intake during pregnancy.
+It's super easy to consume too much folic acid—and that's not a good thing.
+Here's why it's important to watch your folic acid intake during pregnancy.

-This is the last week of your first trimester.
-Most of your baby's organs are fully formed now and starting to function, and her external genitals are beginning to show distinct characteristics of her sex.
+Week 12 is the last week of your first trimester.
+Most of your baby's organs are fully formed now and starting to function.

-Even though you probably don’t feel pregnant, the building blocks of your baby’s life are being put in place right now.
+Even though you probably don’t feel pregnant, by 5 weeks, the building blocks of your baby’s life are being put in place.

-From the top of her head to the bottom of her buttocks, your baby is about 2 to 4 mm long.
+From the top of her head to the bottom of her buttocks, your baby at 6 weeks is about two to four millimetres long.
 She's tinier than a bean!

 It’s official!
-About now, your pregnancy can be confirmed by a blood or urine test and you know for certain you have a baby on the way.
-Let us be among the first to say congratulations on getting pregnant!
+By about 4 weeks, your pregnancy can be confirmed by a blood or urine test and you’ll know for certain you have a baby on the way.